LennartHennigs/DIYStreamDeck/README.md

 This project uses a Raspberry Pi Pico microcontroller and an [Pimoroni RGB Keypad](https://shop.pimoroni.com/products/pico-rgb-keypad-base) to provide dynamic app-specific shortcut keys.
 By monitoring the currently active app on your computer, it automatically loads and displays relevant shortcuts to streamline your workflow and increase productivity.

+**Note:** This was a (very successful) experiment with ChatGPT-4.
+I built this without any knowledge of (Micro-)Python.
+The goal was to not program it myself but tell ChatGPT-4 what I wanted.
+This is the result.
+It wrote the code and this README as well.
+This paragraph here is the only piece I am writing myself (and maybe two lines of code in the CicuitPython code).

 ## Features

 - Dynamically detects the active app and updates the keypad with its shortcuts